Is Vaping Safe?

 - Vaping is tar-free: Yep, all those horrible images stop-smoking campaigns like to rely on can now scare you a little less, because e-cigs are totally tar-free, meaning your lungs will be far more grateful for a few puffs of a vape pen than a drag on a regular cigarette.

-- Vaping smoke is completely harmless to others: One of the best things about e-cigarettes and vapourisers is that the smoke they produce is not only fabulously billowy (anyone up for a bit of cloud chasing?) and deliciously scented, it’s also totally harmless to those around you, so feel free to fire up your e-cig while enjoying a family movie or hanging out with friends.
+- Vaping smoke is completely harmless to others around you: One of the best things about e-cigarettes and vapourisers is that the smoke they produce is not only fabulously billowy (anyone up for a bit of cloud chasing?) and deliciously scented, it’s also totally harmless to those around you, so feel free to fire up your e-cig while enjoying a family movie or hanging out with friends.

-- There is zero smoke inhalation with e-cigarettes: Which successfully rules out many of the harmful by-products of normal cigarettes, as nothing is burnt.
-Inhaling smoke in any form is never good for your health, and vaping doesn’t pose this risk at all, the “smoke” you see is simply vapour, a far healthier alternative.
+- There is zero smoke inhalation with e-cigarettes: Which successfully rules out many of the harmful by-products of normal cigarettes, as nothing is burnt and no combustion takes place.
+Inhaling smoke in any form is never good for your health.
+Vaping doesn’t pose this risk at all; the “smoke” you see is simply vapour, a far healthier alternative.

 - Nicotine-free vaping is totally harmless: Although long-term studies haven’t been completed just yet, there has been no hard evidence to prove that nicotine-free vaping is any more harmful than breathing regular air.